daneos/sardana-questionnaire/README.md

 * Do you use ShowScan to view acquired data?
 * Do you use ShowScan online for liveplotting?
+* *Selecting yes in any of above two should bring the questions below:*
-* How do you launch ShowScan?
+  - How do you launch ShowScan?
-* How do you configure plotting?
+  - How do you configure plotting?

 `Pool*TV` widgets
 ---------------

 * Do you use any of `Pool*TV` widgets/GUI that uses them?
-* Do you use compact view?
+  - Do you use compact view?
-* Are all symbols and labels clear?
+  - Are all symbols and labels clear?

 Future features
 ---------------